Should You Use the Same Accompanying Letter for Different Positions?

 No, it isn't considered bad to apply for multiple job openings in the same organization!
 The company might have more than one job advertised at the same time.
 There might be similar positions within different departments, and different hiring managers doing the screening.
 Thus, you can apply for multiple positions as long as you are qualified.
 However, make sure to customize your job application for each position.

-When Reusing a Cover Letter is Acceptable
+When Reusing an Accompanying Letter is Acceptable

 - You're applying for similar roles in the same industry.
 Same job seniority level, same industry, very similar responsibilities.
-In this case, you can reuse the same cover letter for each job posting by making minor updates and changing contact details.
+In this case, you can reuse the same application letter for each job posting by making minor updates and changing contact details.

 - You're applying for multiple jobs in one company.
 If similar jobs are advertised in one company, you can save time on your job search by submitting the same letter.
 Make sure to highlight relevant skills and experience that presents you well for each position.